clockcpp/HairSpring/README.md

-# INDEV: When this is able to use, we will push as a release tag.
+# INDEV: This library is not completely completed and we are making more features for it.
 # HairSpring
 A 2D library for cpp console games,
 based on a part of escapement.